vitalif/vitastor/README.md

 Server SSDs often have supercapacitors that act as a built-in UPS and allow the drive to flush its DRAM cache to the persistent flash storage when a power loss occurs.
-This makes them perform with and without fsync equally well.
-This feature is called "Advanced Power Loss Protection" by Intel; other vendors either call it similarly or just describe it like "Full Capacitor-Based Power Loss Protection".
+This makes them perform equally well with and without fsync.
+This feature is called "Advanced Power Loss Protection" by Intel; other vendors either call it similarly or directly as "Full Capacitor-Based Power Loss Protection".

 All software-defined storages that I currently know are slow in terms of latency.
 Notable examples are Ceph and internal SDSes used by cloud providers like Amazon, Google,